Antoinette Halloran: Early career

-Roles for Opera Australia proper include again Mimì in La bohème, Despina in Mozart's Così fan tutte, Gianetta in Gilbert and Sullivan's The Gondoliers and Josephine in H.M.S.
+Roles for Opera Australia include Mimì in La bohème, Despina in Mozart's Così fan tutte, Gianetta in Gilbert and Sullivan's The Gondoliers and Josephine in H.M.S.
 Pinafore, Ellen in Delibes' Lakmé.
 On 14 January 2009, she stepped in as understudy for Cheryl Barker to sing Cio-Cio San in Madama Butterfly.

 For Melbourne Opera she has sung Cio-Cio San in Madama Butterfly, Donna Elvira in Mozart's Don Giovanni, Pamina in The Magic Flute and Fiordiligi in Così fan tutte.
 Halloran sang Fiordiligi for the inaugural season of Victorian Opera in 2006.

 The same year she also appeared as a judge and panelist on the ABC Television series Operatunity Oz, and she appeared regularly on the ABC show Spicks and Specks.